9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 will fail too.
 Otherwise, it will pass the result of the parse and the new `ParseState` to `secondParser`.

-This is really quite fancy and subtle stuff: we\'re effectively passing the `ParseState` down the chain of `Parse` values in a hidden argument.
+This is really quite fancy and subtle stuff: we're effectively passing the `ParseState` down the chain of `Parse` values in a hidden argument.
-(We\'ll be revisiting this kind of code in a few chapters, so don\'t fret if that description seemed dense.)
+(We'll be revisiting this kind of code in a few chapters, so don't fret if that description seemed dense.)

 ## Introducing functors

-We\'re by now thoroughly familiar with the `map` function, which applies a function to every element of a list, returning a list of possibly a different type.
+We're by now thoroughly familiar with the `map` function, which applies a function to every element of a list, returning a list of possibly a different type.